Ammarkhalil07/EmbeddedLinux_NTI/Device_Driver/README.md

 6. **Test and Debug:** Test your driver code on a Linux system, debug any issues, and refine the code as needed.
 7. **Contribute:** Consider contributing your driver to the Linux kernel community once it's stable and functional.

-## License
-This device driver is released under the [insert license here] license.
-See the LICENSE file for more details.

 ## Support and Feedback
 For questions, bug reports, or feature requests related to this device driver, please [insert contact information here].